Gravitational waves from the sound shell model: direct and inverse phase transitions in the early Universe: Reminder on inverse phase transitions

 \section{Reminder on inverse phase transitions}

-Before turning to hydrodynamics, we clarify the distinction between \emph{direct} and \emph{inverse} first-order phase transitions in terms of the \emph{sign of the latent heat}.
-Let $L$ denote the latent heat evaluated at the transition (with \(\Delta s\) the entropy jump across the phases).
-Then: \begin{itemize} \item \textbf{Direct PT (\(L>0\)).} The transition \emph{releases} energy into the environment.
-The injected energy drives an outward pressure gradient in the plasma, sourcing fluid outflows from the advancing bubble wall, going ``away'' as seen from the center of the bubble. \item \textbf{Inverse PT (\(L<0\)).} The transition \emph{absorbs} energy from the environment.
-Energy is drawn from the surrounding plasma into the bubble interface, which tends to establish inward pressure gradients and correspondingly favors fluid motion toward the center of the bubble. \end{itemize} In this description, “direct” versus “inverse” refers solely to the sign of \(L\): positive \(L\) implies energy release; negative \(L\) implies energy uptake.
-Because inverse transitions require extracting heat from the medium (\(L<0\)), they are intrinsically thermal processes and \emph{cannot occur at} \(T=0\).
+Before turning to hydrodynamics, we clarify the distinction between \emph{direct} and \emph{inverse} first-order phase transitions in terms of the \emph{sign of the generalised pseudotrace}, $\alpha_\vartheta$ (cf.\ \cref{eq:alpha_general}).
+In Ref.~\cite{Barni:2025mud} it was observed that the quantity that most clearly distinguishes the different hydrodynamic solutions is a suitable generalisation of the trace anomaly of the stress-energy tensor, namely generalized pseudotrace $\alpha_\vartheta$.
+To make contact with more familiar thermodynamic quantities, it was shown that this object coincides with the standard thermodynamic latent heat $L\equiv\Delta w(T_c)$ when evaluated at the critical temperature.
+It is therefore natural to interpret $\alpha_\vartheta$ as the effective latent heat of the phase transition computed at the nucleation temperature rather than at the critical one.
+Then: \begin{itemize} \item \textbf{Direct PT (\(\alpha_\vartheta>0\)).} The transition \emph{releases} energy into the environment.
+The injected energy drives an outward pressure gradient in the plasma, sourcing fluid outflows from the advancing bubble wall, going ``away'' as seen from the center of the bubble. \item \textbf{Inverse PT (\(\alpha_\vartheta<0\)).} The transition \emph{absorbs} energy from the environment.
+Energy is drawn from the surrounding plasma into the bubble interface, which tends to establish inward pressure gradients and correspondingly favors fluid motion toward the center of the bubble. \end{itemize} In this description, “direct” versus “inverse” refers solely to the sign of \(\alpha_\vartheta\): positive \(\alpha_\vartheta\) implies energy release; negative \(\alpha_\vartheta\) implies energy uptake.
+Because inverse transitions require extracting heat from the medium, they are intrinsically thermal processes and \emph{cannot occur at} \(T=0\).